LibreCAD/docs/ref/coordinates.rst

 in LibreCAD just enter in the exact point e.g. 60,45.

+.. _relative:

 Relative
 ~~~~~~~~

-Relative coordinates - using this method, coordinate points are entered in relation to the previous point entered (not
-the origin), so for example - if your first point is 20,45, to then enter your next point 'relative' to this - you
-would use the '@' symbol - e.g @50,50 would then enter the second point 50 units horizontally along the x axis and 50
-units vertically along the Y axis to give this second point relative to your last point (20,45).See image below.
+Relative coordinates - using this method, coordinate points are entered in relation to the previous point entered (not the origin), so for example - if your first point is 20,45, to then enter your next point 'relative' to this - you would use the '@' symbol - e.g @50,50 would then enter the second point 50 units horizontally along the x axis and 50 units vertically along the Y axis to give this second point relative to your last point (20,45).See image below.

 Selection 026.png

 Relative Polar coordinates - this is a very useful way of drawing entities of which you know the exact length and angle.

-For example you could draw a 100mm long line from start point 50,50 (absolute coordinate) and specify your second point
-at 100<45 (relative 'polar' coordinate).
+For example you could draw a 100mm long line from start point 50,50 (absolute coordinate) and specify your second point at 100<45 (relative 'polar' coordinate).

 You can see from this example that the second point is based on our 'distance' of 100mm and at an angle of 45 degrees.
 See example image below.

 Selection 028.png